totosan/video_detection/mcp-readme.md

     *   `[mcpo options]`: Flags to configure `mcpo`, like `--host`, `--port`, `--api-key`.
     *   `--`: **Crucial separator**.
 Tells `mcpo` that the following arguments are the command to start your actual MCP server.
     *   `[your mcp server command]`: The command to run your MCP server, typically using `uv run mcp run ...`.
+    *   Example: `uv run --with mcp mcp run mcp_server.py`: The command `mcp` will execute internally to start your MCP server via stdio.

 -   **Example Call:**
     Run `mcpo` on port 8081, proxying the `mcp_server.py` script.